IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :Protocol
 +++++++++
 .. _:Protocol:
-As of this writing "doi" is the only valid option for the protocol for a persistent ID.
+As of this writing "doi" and "hdl" are the only valid option for the protocol for a persistent ID.

 ``curl -X PUT -d doi http://localhost:8080/api/admin/settings/:Protocol``

 :Authority
 ++++++++++
 .. _:Authority:
-Use the DOI authority assigned to you by your DoiProvider.
+Use the DOI authority assigned to you by your DoiProvider or HandleProvider, note to provide the handle authority without its "20." prefix.

 ``curl -X PUT -d 10.xxxx http://localhost:8080/api/admin/settings/:Authority``